Tony4Buaa/SaltedHTable/README.md

 #Problems

-• HBase stores the data into regions.

-• For the results with sequential row keys, they are inserted into one single region which could become a hotspot within a specific period.
+For the results with sequential row keys, they are inserted into one single region which could become a hotspot within a specific period.

-–	Impact the write performance.

-–	For example, use the time as the row key.

 #Solution: Salt the Tables